Zeepaardje98/cloud-setup.foundation/README.md

 ### Step 2: Configure GitHub organization secrets/variables
 This step configures your GitHub organization to hold the remote state access keys as org‑level secrets/variables used by CI runners.
-- Use local `.tfvars` (copy from `terraform/02-github-organization/terraform.tfvars.example`)
-- Requires a GitHub token (see `terraform/02-github-organization/terraform.tfvars.example`)

 ```
 ./02-github-organization/01_apply_local-credentials.sh